A-Z InformationA B C D E F G H I J K L M N O P Q R S T U V W X Y Z

-Each book club supports the school library in getting new resources.
+Scholastic Book Club orders support the school library in obtaining new resources.

 The Fraser Primary School buddy program is an important and valued part of our school.
-This program promotes the Fraser Primary SCARF values and focuses on building the social and academic needs of all students.
+This program promotes the Fraser Primary SCARF values and PBL expectations.
+It focuses on building the social and academic needs of all students.
 It begins in term 4 when the younger students are in preschool and are beginning their transition to kindergarten.
 Throughout the term the year 5 students visit their preschool buddy to share in activities such as, having lunch together or participating in cooperative play sessions.
-The year 5 students write a letter about themselves to give to their preschool buddy to assist them in getting to know their older buddy.
-This letter is sent home to provide support and encouragement to the younger student, hopefully assisting them to begin Kindergarten with a positive outlook and something to look forward to.